Joseph Pérez: Biography

 Joseph Pérez was born in Laroque-d'Olmes in the Ariège department, which is in the south of France near the Spanish border.
 His parents were Spaniards who emigrated from Bocairent in Valencia.
 In 1955, he was named a lecturer of Spanish by the Superior University of Saint-Cloud.
 He completed his doctoral thesis in 1970.
 His thesis studied the Revolt of the Comuneros, and remains one of the leading scholarly books on the topics.

 Pérez became a professor of Spanish and Hispanic American civilization at the University of Bordeaux 3.
 Pérez also served as a member of the Directorio del Centre National de la Recherche Scientifique (CNRS).

 Pérez has worked to spread French and Spanish culture in both directions.
 He founded the La Maison des Pays Iberiques, a center for Spanish culture in France, and between 1989 and 1996 Pérez directed the Casa de Velázquez in Madrid, a French cultural institution funded by the French government dedicated to supporting interplay between France and Hispanic cultures.

 Pérez died on 8 October 2020 in Bordeaux, aged 89.

+Ideas

+Joseph Pérez challenges the notion of decadence that is associated with Spain in the 17th and 18th centuries.
+For him, this black legend is a distorted image due to the views held by the Protestant countries of northern Europe.